codewitch-honey-crisis/CliUtility/README.md

 Nuget: https://www.nuget.org/packages?q=htcw_CliUtility

+See the example projects for more detailed API usage.

 ## Command Line Parsing

 There are two ways to do command line argument definitions.
 One way is to build a list of `CmdSwitch` instances.